liyangguang/any-page-gpt/extension/README.md

 # AnyPageGPT extension

-An extension to make any pages into a GPT chatbot.

 This is the extension part of the code.
 Check the parent folder for more explanations of the project.

 ## How to develop